codedesign-webapp/pwa-example/README.md

 ## 4. How to use

 - The folder name `ex01-01` means that it is `the first example in Chapter 1`.
 It contains the completed source code.
-- The folder name `ex05-07_start` means the `project template used when starting`.
+- The folder name `ex05-07_start` means the `project template(boilerplate) used when starting`.
 You can learn by opening the start folder and entering the source code according to the description of the book.

 <br>